Snoogens101/SnoogensArenaRetributionPaladin/README.md

 **WeakAuras Support:** - Enables support for the WeakAuras: https://wago.io/l4EUWMc9V

 **Auto Focus**
-**Auto Focus non-target 2v2:** - Automatically sets focus on the enemy arena player who isn't your target in a 2v2.
+**Auto Focus non-target 2v2:** - Automatically sets focus on the enemy arena player who isn't your target in a 2v2 arena.
 **Auto Focus Healer 3v3:** - Automatically sets focus on the enemy arena player who is a Healer.
-One enemy player dies so only two remains, it falls back to focusing who isn't your target.
+Once an enemy player dies so only two remain, it falls back to focusing who isn't your target.

 ***